hardyoyo/RodmanPottingerCookbook/recipes/PumpkinPieWithPecanOatCrust.md

 the size of sand.
 Add coconut oil, maple syrup, salt and oat flour and process again until the dough comes together.
 Pulse in the rolled oats until the oats are finely chopped, but still have some texture to them.
 The dough should stick together when pressed between your fingers.
-If it doesn't, try processing for a bit longer.
+If it doesn’t, try processing for a bit longer.
 Press the dough evenly across the base and up the sides of the dish.
 The harder you press, the better it holds together.
 Poke 5-6 fork holes into the bottom to let the air escape.
 Bake pie crust, uncovered, at 350°F